 Programming the Serve

 Before we get into different ways serve speed can be increased, let’s look at volume of serves a player may hit in a tennis match.
 In the 2016 US Open Final, Novak hit 123 total serves (63 first and 60 second) while Stan the man hit a total of 162 serves (92 first and 72 second).
-While Andy and Novak - in their 2-set Barclay’s final this past November - hit 61 and 59 serves, respectively.
+While Andy and Novak - in their 2-set Barclay’s final in 2016 - hit 61 and 59 serves, respectively.

 On tour player’s are looking at hitting between 50 and 200 serves in one match.
-In a Masters 1000 tournament, if a player reaches the final, they’ll hit around 500 serves while if players make it out of the early couple rounds of a Slam, they may hit anywhere from 500 to 1000 serves (or more).
+In a Masters 1000 tournament, if a player reaches the final, they could hit as many as 500 serves while if players make it out of the early couple rounds of a Slam, they may hit anywhere from 500 to 1000 serves (or more).
 Consider this, MLB pitchers throw between 90 and 120 pitches per outing AND they only have to do this a couple times a week.
 Yes the stresses of throwing are higher but serving also takes it’s toll on a player’s body.

 How about junior tennis?
 A 12 year old girl I previously worked with hit just over 300 serves in one weekend tournament (5 matches)!
 We then wonder why players are having elbow and shoulder problems at such a young age.
 It’s simple….we should look at the serve as we would any other training component...by closely monitoring volume and intensity.
 There was only 1 coach that I ever saw do this, his name was Larry Jurovich.
 He would prescribe daily serve numbers with is top players - including how many slice serves, flat serves & kickers and in what direction to hit these serves.
 Here’s what I would add to his prescription: